Antiblanks/he-dan.antiblanks.com/_posts/2019-04-14-week-11-animation.markdown

 ### Tying this to my project

 I could see from skimming over the weeks content that there was an activity to take the 3D icon or logo from the output of the 3D asset creation activity in week ten and animate it in a way that is appropriate for my app.
-Though a 3D animated logo wouldn't really suit the branding and design of Escape The App, which is very flat, I do anticipate that the 3D elements I will use to indicate clues made available within the surrounding environment of an escape game during game play may well be animated to better highlight their whereabouts, so I have updated the task on Trello [here](https://trello.com/c/C92cGSzT/52-epc018-create-the-ar-based-playable-experience) that relates to creating the AR based playable experience to introduce a subtask to consume the content from this week when I pick this up.
+Though a 3D animated logo wouldn't really suit the branding and design of Escape The App, which is very flat, I do anticipate that the 3D elements I will use to indicate clues made available within the surrounding environment of an escape game during gameplay may well be animated to better highlight their whereabouts, so I have updated the task on Trello [here](https://trello.com/c/C92cGSzT/52-epc018-create-the-ar-based-playable-experience) that relates to creating the AR based playable experience to introduce a subtask to consume the content from this week when I pick this up.

 ## Summary